MrakDun-desu/BlockstackerDocs/Stat-counting.md

 5. Add a stat counter to it and choose `custom` as the stat counter type.
 6. After selecting `custom`, two new fields should appear - stat counter name and stat counter filename.
 For the name, just choose whatever you think is right.
 For filename, you should type exactly the filename that you added into the `statCounters` directory, including the extension.
 In the future, you'll be able to pick from a dropdown.
 7. After choosing a game to play, choose your new group as stat counter group for that game.
 8. You should now be able to see the stat counter working.
-If there are any errors during execution, Blockstacker will display an alert and shut down the stat counter.
+If there are any errors during execution, UStacker will display an alert and shut down the stat counter.

 ### How to write a stat counter script

 Stat counter script decides what events to accept and what value to display when they arrive.
-Registering events works in the universal Blockstacker way.
-You can read about this way [here](../BlockstackerDocs/Game-events.md#subscribing-to-the-events).
+Registering events works in the universal UStacker way.
+You can read about this way [here](../UStackerDocs/Game-events.md#subscribing-to-the-events).
 You can subscribe to every game event that is listed on the event page.

 For stat counters, there is one more available event: `CounterUpdated` event.
 This event sends no message and its only purpose is to enable stat counters that are updated regularly, not only when game events are triggered.
 You can subscribe to this event as you would subscribe to any other event in the returned table.